Finding new sources of inspiration

 Then he moved on to his next attempt.

-The more options we find, the more likely we become to discover our ‘lightbulb’ way forward: the outcome or future we most long to create.
+The more alternatives we uncover, the more likely we are to discover the ‘lightbulb’ that will inspire us to keep going no matter what happens: the future we long to create.

-What inspires you about the work you do today?
-What would happen if you were working on something that inspired you (and the people around you) more?
+What inspires you most about the work you do today?
+What would happen if you were working on something that inspired you (and the people around you) even more?

 You can sign up to daily posts here.